 As an actor, Karen has worked for a variety of theatre companies throughout Ireland, including The Abbey, Corn Exchange, Pan-Pan, Fishamble, Bewley’s Café Theatre and many more, touring to New York, Berlin, the UK and Tasmania.

 Writing projects include: ‘The Choir’ (‘Kuoro’) a ten-part radio comedy series commissioned by YLE (Finland’s national broadcaster) which aired in spring 2020; ‘Stuck’ (‘Jumi’) a radio play commissioned by YLE (Finland’s national broadcaster), 2017; ‘Kippis’, a play commissioned by Rakastajat-teatteri, Finland, 2015.
 A participant in Irish Theatre Institute’s Six in the Attic Artists’ Mentoring Programme (2018-19), Karen was also a member of ITI’s Writer’s Hub (2019-2020).
-Her latest play ‘Warrior’ will premiere on March 21, 2022 and will be available to stream on demand.
-More info
+Her latest play ‘Warrior’ will premiere live in Oct 2023.

 Karen is a former member of Irish comedy singing trio ‘The Nualas’, who toured Ireland, the UK, Singapore and Australia.
 Their sell-out shows received five-star reviews at the Edinburgh Fringe Festival for many years.
 ‘The Nualas’ also had their own radio series on BBC Radio Four, which was nominated for a BBC Light Entertainment award.